CogComp/cogcomp-nlp/pipeline/README.md

 AnnotatorService pipeline = PipelineFactory.buildPipeline();
 TextAnnotation ta = pipeline.createAnnotatedTextAnnotation( docId, textId, text );
 ```

+The output of this will be a tokenized document.
+If you want to add more views,
+you have to specify them either as arguments of `buildPipeline`, or
+in a configurator. (both explained in the next sub-sections)

 This method takes as its argument a String variable containing the
 text you want to process.
 This `String` should not be too long --
 depending on the annotators you plan to use, a reasonable upper limit